 In March 2018, the Company offered 1,500,000 common shares to qualified investors at \$2 per share in a private placement memorandum ("PPM").
 The private placement offering period expired in September 2018.
 Proceeds were raised to purchase inventory, pay merger costs and provide working capital.
-As a result of the PPM, the Company issued 1,374,850 shares to new investors resulting in proceeds of \$2,004,500 during the period from April 2018 to September 2018.
-Shares issued in the PPM are prior to the Reverse Stock Split.
+As a result of the PPM, the Company issued 1,374,850 shares to new investors resulting in proceeds of \$2,004,500.
+The shares issued in the PPM are prior to the Reverse Stock Split.